 Whatever the case, I love post-apocalyptic films and I love imagining what I would do—as a nerd with no extraordinary physical capabilities whatsoever—in such scenarios.
 Here are my favorite picks that I believe are all worth watching.

 Note: Many films are categorized as “post-apocalyptic” when they should be classified as “disaster” or “dystopian.”
-For this article, I’m focusing on films that take place after—not during—an apocalypse has devastated the world, and I’m not counting a dystopia as an apocalypse.
+For this article, I’m focusing on films that take place AFTER an apocalypse has devastated the world.

 1. The Road

 Be warned: The Road is a downer.
 Not in terms of the ending or anything like that, but just the overall atmosphere and themes and character moments that happen—the kind of film that you’ll think about long after the credits have finished rolling.

 What else could we expect from a story about a man and his son who navigate the world turned wasteland, based on a book by Cormac McCarthy?

 After a man-made catastrophe covers the entire planet in snow, the last surviving remnants of humanity are stuck aboard the Snowpiercer, a train that endlessly circles the globe.

 Snowpiercer is stylish, packed with action, but more than that, philosophical.
 Using its unique setting, the film explores class warfare and inequality in a way that’s both subtle and a gut-punch.

 If you call yourself a nerd or geek, you’ve probably seen The Matrix already—and if you haven’t, that’s fine too, but I recommend that you do.
 It won’t be as impressive as when it first came out because a lot of movies have since taken inspiration from it, but…

 …The Matrix is a shining example of a dystopian cyberpunk future founded on the aftermath of an apocalypse, and there’s a lot of symbolism and thematic depth to dig through if you’re into that sort of thing.